TonyKaravasilev/CryptoMananaDocs/docs/core.md

 ### [](#string-builder){:.book_mark}String Builder ###

 &nbsp;&nbsp;&nbsp;&nbsp;At the core namespace, there is only one defined singleton object that is used to support string operations.
-It allows safe string manipulations and can utilize the `mbstring` extension if enabled (this was previously discussed at the [installation guide](../docs/installation#support-various-encodings){:target="_blank"}).
+It allows safe string manipulations and can utilize the `mbstring` extension if it is enabled (this was previously discussed in the [installation guide](../docs/installation#support-various-encodings){:target="_blank"}).
 Note that, you will only need this `\CryptoManana\Core\StringBuilder` component if you define new future algorithms under the framework.
 The component supports the following self-explanatory methods:

 ```php
 getInstance()